5 things to know about Joe Flacco

 Here are five things to know about one-time Super Bowl-winning quarterback Joe Flacco.

-5 things to know about Joe Flacco originally appeared on NBC Sports Philadelphia
+5 things to know about Joe Flacco originally appeared on NBC Sports Bay Area

 Here are five things to know about one-time Super Bowl-winning quarterback Joe Flacco.

-5 things to know about Joe Flacco originally appeared on NBC Sports Philadelphia
+5 things to know about Joe Flacco originally appeared on NBC Sports Bay Area

 Darnell Mooney had the Hail Mary in his lap in the end zone, but couldn't make the catch as time expired in Cleveland.